dead_code_scanner

 This tool detects likely dead code in Logtalk entities and in Prolog modules compiled as objects.
 Predicates (and non-terminals) are classified as dead code when:

-There is no scope directive for them and they are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.
+There is no scope directive for them, and they are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.

 They are listed in

-directives but not called.
+uses/2anduse_module/2directives but not called.

 Besides dead code, this tool can also help detect other problems in the